Frequently Asked Questions

 Visit the Dental Board of CA website.

-For more information about these programs go to RDA Programs.
+For more information about these programs, visit the Dental Board website or go to RDA Programs.

 Visit the Dental Board of CA website and download the appropriate forms.
-Learn more information about RDAEF programs.
+For more information about these programs, visit the Dental Board website or go to RDAEF programs.

 A dental assistant is NOT licensed and has a more limited scope of practice (the list of things they can do), which means they will be earning less.
 A dental assistant is also not required to earn continuing education, though we encourage all unlicensed dental assistants to take continuing education to stay informed of the current laws, regulations and best practices.